Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 -    **Estimating heterogeneous treatment effects**: A standard approach to causal inference is the assignment of different treatments (e.g., medicines) to the units of interest (e.g., patients).
-Researchers then usually calculate the average treatmenteffect---the average difference in outcomes for both groups.
+Researchers then usually calculate the average treatment effect---the average difference in outcomes for both groups.
 It is also of interest if treatment effects differ for various subgroups (e.g., is a medicine more effective for younger people?).
 Traditional subgroup analysis has been criticized and